 Princeton E-ffiliates Partnership is an initiative of the Andlinger Center for Energy and the Environment, which is a part of the School of Engineering and Applied Science, in partnership with the Princeton School of Public and International Affairs, and the School of Architecture.

-Other campus partners include the Princeton Environmental Institute, and the Princeton Institute for the Science and Technology of Materials (PRISM) as well as the two federal laboratories on the Princeton campus, U.S. Department of Energy’s Princeton Plasma Physics Laboratory (PPPL) and NOAA’s Geophysical Fluid Dynamics Laboratory (GFDL).
+Other campus partners include the High Meadows Environmental Institute, and the Princeton Institute for the Science and Technology of Materials (PRISM) as well as the two federal laboratories on the Princeton campus, U.S. Department of Energy’s Princeton Plasma Physics Laboratory (PPPL) and NOAA’s Geophysical Fluid Dynamics Laboratory (GFDL).

 View our latest brochure here.